Tobi-bit/LTV_Prediction/README.md

 # Group 1
-## Revenue prediction after 30 days on the basis of day 3 data
+## Predict revenue after 30 days on the basis of day 3 data